Archive for Admin

 The Sportification of Politics

-The Republican sweep was decades in the making, and a win for unbridled capitalism (as seen in the market reaction).
 What role did the media play, including Roger Ailes and Fox News?
 Elon Musk who controls the platform X?
-It’s also important to look at the cumulative advantage given through media exposure to a particular individual, party or agenda.
+The cumulative advantage given through media exposure to a particular individual, party or agenda?
 The Apprentice ran fifteen seasons from 2004 to 2017, a time period which coincided with the rise of social media in the mid-2000s and the prioritization of algorithmic feeds in the mid-2010s, further amplifying polarization.
+Republicans also took advantage of podcasts in ways Democrats could not.

-Further read/listen on the relationship of the election result and the media: Jon Stewart Looks Back with Sanity and/or Fear (NYT 11/04/2024)
+Jon Stewart Looks Back with Sanity and/or Fear (NYT 11/04/2024)

-On Elon Musk: Elon Musk’s Unmatched Power in the Stars (NYT 7/28/2023), Elon Musk could be the biggest winner of a second Trump Term (NBC News, 11/5/2024)
+Elon Musk could be the biggest winner of a second Trump Term (NBC News, 11/5/2024)

-The sportification of politics has been much talked about.
-On my reading list is The Increasingly United States: How and Why American Political Behavior Nationalized.
+On my reading list: The Increasingly United States: How and Why American Political Behavior Nationalized.
 “Dan Hopkins, associate professor of political science at the University of Pennsylvania… explores how politics in the U.S. have largely become a spectator sport.
 That is, politics have become more nationalized—issues are more likely to be argued and adjudicated at the national rather than local level.
 This stands at odds with the historical intent of our framers, who envisioned that political power would favor states and municipalities.”
 [1]

 [1] French, C. (2022, December 11).
 Democracy from the Sidelines: How U.S. politics became a spectator sport – behavioral scientist.
 Behavioral Scientist. https://behavioralscientist.org/democracy-from-the-sidelines-how-u-s-politics-became-a-spectator-sport/